Online Safety

 We have offered sessions to support parents in this area and have used agencies such as the NSPCC to support with this.
 Regular updates are shared with parents via Parent Mail or our Facebook page.

-Please click here for the Online Safety Policy.
+Please see our Policy page for the Online Safety Policy.

 Cleveland Police have produced a leaflet with information to help pupils stay safe online.
 Please click on the link below.